-Over the past two decades, stories of world-ending catastrophe have featured prominently in film and television.
+Stories of world-ending catastrophe have featured prominently in film and television.
 Zombie apocalypses, climate disasters, alien invasions, global pandemics and dystopian world orders fill our screens—typically with a singular figure or tenacious group tasked with saving or salvaging the world.
 Why are stories of End Times crisis so popular with audiences?
-And why is the hero so often a white man who overcomes personal struggles and incredible obstacles to lead humanity toward a restored future?
+And why is the hero so often a white man who overcomes personal struggles and major obstacles to lead humanity toward a restored future?

 Instructors considering this book for use in a course may request an examination copy here.

 Format: softcover (6 x 9)

 Bibliographic Info: 13 photos, notes, bibliography, index

 Introduction: White Masculinity and the Liberal Apocalypse Allegory in Popular Culture 9

 One.
 Neoliberal Apocalypse, Capitalist Realism, and the Status of Critique in Children of Men and Mad Max: Fury Road 47